 Adoption Books

-This is an admittedly biased list of recommendations.
+Over time with the increase in adoption books, I’ve started to add books I have not personally read.
 There are many more adoption books out there than what I’ve listed here.
 If you are an adoptee and are looking for resources for your own journey, these books could be a good place to begin.
 I definitely don’t agree with all of the positions and opinions expressed in these books; if they are listed here then I have found them helpful in some way (including to better understand different positions).
 As a note, I also include whenever I know, the author’s personal connection to adoption.

 For more books about adoption with an adoptee-centric perspective, a great resource is the Adoptee Reading Resource website.